[Tolen Ren's memory]

 PARIS: Well, I appreciate you sticking up for me.
 I owe you one.

 TUVOK: I conducted a criminal investigation.
-If you had been guilty,
+If you had been guilty, I

-have no debt to me, Mister Paris.
+no debt to me, Mister Paris.

 PARIS: How come I always see you down here eating alone, Lieutenant?

-TUVOK: I prefer to read rather than engage in, what do humans call
+TUVOK: I prefer to read rather than engage in, what do humans call it?

-it?
 Short talk?

 PARIS: Close enough.
 You don't make many friends that way.